How To Find Purpose In Life When You Don’t Enjoy Doing Anything

-When I was first introduced to this concept, purpose, I thought it’s something spiritual.
+When I was first introduced to this concept, purpose, I thought it was something spiritual.
 Something abstract.
 Something uncool, actually.
 “I’m a millennial, I don’t need purpose.
 I have Facebook.
-I’m too cool for this mumbo-jumbo.”
-I thought.
+I’m too cool for this mumbo-jumbo,” I thought.

 And I didn’t do anything.
-I’ve spent years chasing false beliefs and thinking that life is measured by the amount of your possessions and the car you park in your garage.
+I’ve spent years chasing false beliefs and thinking that life is measured by the number of your possessions and the car you park in your garage.

 Surely there had to be something more.
 That’s why I started reading.
 I devoured book after book.
 Searching for something else.
 I wanted to find an answer to this a fundamental question about life as fast as possible.

 But the answer didn’t come that easy.

 It took me years to understand what purpose actually is what you should do to find one for yourself.